What could Brexit mean for the UK's creative talent?

 "Leaving the EU will also present exciting opportunities to innovate and be more competitive."

-Michael Longhurst, who started the group Artists For Brexit, says: "We are very keen on trying to promote the notion of global Britain.
+Michael Lightfoot, who started the group Artists For Brexit, says: "We are very keen on trying to promote the notion of global Britain.
 You're shifting your emphasis to being interested in and having equitable exchange with the world, which has got to be brilliant for the arts."

 Other factors